MIDL-Conference/midl-website-2020/pages/video-help.md

 # Video help

-While we are unable to provide individualized technical support to help you create these videos, we provide on this page several examples on how to record a video of your presentation, and some instructions to convert the recording if needed
+While we are unable to provide individualized technical support to help you create these videos, we provide on this page several examples on how to record a video of your presentation, and some instructions to convert the recording if needed.

+This page is still under construction, as we add more methods to record your talk.
+If you find another, good method to do so, you can share it with us at [2020@midl.io](mailto:2020.midl.io).

+First, a quick reminder of the requirement:

+* `16/9` aspect ratio
+* Resolution at least `1920x1080p`
+* `25 frame per second` or more
+* Saved in `.mp4` format
+* Audio channel in `mono or stereo` (no 5.1 or any creative setup)
+* `Less than 1GB`

 ## Recording with zoom
 One possible approach to record a compatible video from content displayed on your computer screen and voice recorded via the computer microphone, is to record the presentation using Zoom, available to users on most platforms and in most countries: